edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 Note that some of the columns in our wave data are of type `int64`.
 This means that they are 64 bit integers.
 While others are floating point value which means it contains decimals.
-The `Country` and `Site Type` columns are objects which means they contain strings.
+The `Name` and `SeaState` columns are objects which means they contain strings.

 ## Working With Integers and Floats